larbish/hago-website/content/index.md

 type: documentary
 ---
 #title
-Discover our last [documentaries]{.text-primary}
+Discover our newest [documentaries]{.text-primary}

 #description
-We excel in producing powerful documentaries, bringing real stories to life with authenticity, depth, and a commitment to uncovering the truth.
+We are interested in bringing to you striking documentaries on societal and cultural subjects.
 ::